RefactoringGuru/refactoring-examples/interactive/php/introduce-foreign-method.md

 ```

   /**
    * Foreign method.
-Should be on Date.
+Should be on DateTime class.
    */
 ```